linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Background Readings/Return on Invested Capital- Morgan Stanley.md

 - Restructuring.
 Companies take a restructuring charge when they plan to change the organization of their business.
 This is often, but not always, based on a plan to reduce costs.
 Cost cutting includes a reduction in the workforce and closure of facilities.
 These charges commonly require a cost upfront, for example employee severance payments, and a benefit in the future.

 Kimberly-Clark, a multinational personal care company, recently completed a large restructuring program.
-The company incurred cumulative costs of  $2.2 billion pre-tax ($ 1.6 billion after-tax) to reduce its workforce
+The company incurred cumulative costs of  \$2.2 billion pre-tax (\$ 1.6 billion after-tax) to reduce its workforce

 by about 5,000 people and close 10 facilities.
 These included costs for workforce reduction, asset write-offs, and additional capital expenditures.
-The result was $560 million of pre-tax cost savings.[33]
+The result was \$560 million of pre-tax cost savings.[33]

 The workforce reduction costs showed up both on the income statement, reducing NOPAT, and as a liability, affecting invested capital.
 The asset write-off reduced invested capital and the additional capital expenditures had the opposite effect.

 In this case, we would advocate for stripping out the accounting adjustments for the restructuring with the exception of the additional capital spending.
 Further, it is appropriate to reflect the cost savings, to the degree they are credible, in future NOPAT calculations.

 Research shows that investors react favorably to restructuring charges that reduce costs and show little reaction to asset write-offs.[34]
 A cost-benefit analysis of Kimberly-Clark's restructuring program illuminates why this might be the case.
-The cash costs of  $1.6 billion offset a benefit of about$ 7.0 billion for a net gain of more than $5 billion.[35]
+The cash costs of  \$1.6 billion offset a benefit of about\$ 7.0 billion for a net gain of more than \$5 billion.[35]

 - Write-offs.
 A write-off or a write-down is an accounting charge to recognize that the value of an asset is impaired.
 A write-off means the asset is valued at zero while a write-down reduces the carrying cost.
 While these terms are used interchangeably, most charges are write-downs.